jessrezac/portfolio/content/posts/frontend/resources-for-social-media-optimization.md

 Social media platforms change their ideal image sizes for linked posts more often than you'd think.

-Sprout Social's Always Up-to-Date Guide to Social Media Image Sizes
+Sprout Social's [Always Up-to-Date Guide to Social Media Image Sizes](https://sproutsocial.com/insights/social-media-image-sizes-guide/ "Always Up-to-Date Guide to Social Media Image Sizes") is a helpful bookmark to make sure that the sizes you're using are the best choice.